lucifer1004/computer-book-notes/src/patterns_for_parallel_programming/chapter_1.md

-# A Pattern Language for Parallel Programming
+# Chapter 1 A Pattern Language for Parallel Programming

 <!-- toc -->